fluent/fluentd-website/content/blog/20240702_fluent-package-v5.0.4-has-been-released.md

 do it.

 When already running Fluentd as a service, `fluentd -v` launches a duplicated Fluentd instance with the same fluentd configuration.
-If you launch duplicated Fluentd instance, it causes the corruption of processing Fluentd buffer.
+If you launch duplicated Fluentd instances, it causes the corruption of processing Fluentd buffer.
 To prevent such a situation, a foolproof was implemented now.

 For example, if Fluentd is running as a service, launching Fluentd causes an error to block it.